 The South African Air Force shoots down two Italian bombers over Kenya.

 Wilfrid Rhodes Freeman, 1st Baronet, moves from RAF Research and Development to become Vice-Chief of the Air Staff.
 Lord Beaverbrook replaces him (with eventually poor results).
 Freeman is opposed to this staffing change, but it is the first of a series of related changes in the RAF high command.
-Freeman has been the research and development guy most responsible for development of the Hawker Hurricane, Supermarine Spitfire, De Havilland Mosquito, Avro Lancaster, Handley-Page Halifax and Hawker Tempest, as well as the P-51 Mustang Fighter.
+Freeman has been the research and development guy most responsible for the development of the Hawker Hurricane, Supermarine Spitfire, De Havilland Mosquito, Avro Lancaster, Handley-Page Halifax, and Hawker Tempest, as well as the P-51 Mustang Fighter.
 He is one of the most far-sighted and insightful men in the RAF.
 While it is an institutional decision, the decision to replace the Mustang's Allison V-1710 engines with the Rolls-Royce Merlin engine essentially flows from his desk.
-Freeman is one of those unsung heroes that sets the stage for all the heroes to take their bows, while nobody remembers his name.
+Freeman is one of those unsung heroes that set the stage for all the war heroes to take their bows, while nobody remembers his name.

 |Air Chief Marshal Sir Wilfrid Freeman.|

-U-99 torpedoes independent 5376 ton British banana boat Casanare around 21:40 (the British love their bananas, no joke).
+U-99 torpedoes independent 5376-ton British banana boat Casanare around 21:40 (the British love their bananas, no joke).
 It is a rather ordinary attack, but it leads to something much greater.
 Independents (unescorted ships not in convoys) are easy prey for U-boats because the U-boats don't have to be worried about being spotted and attacked, so they can set up the target at their leisure.
 They also can serve another, larger purpose to a U-boat, which Kretschmer proceeds to demonstrate like a professor in the classroom.

 The Casanare takes its time sinking, which provides nice bait for Kretschmer's real prey.
 If you put out some cheese, you never know how many mice may show up.
 Casanare manages to get a distress call out and waits for rescue.
 It is sinking slowly, completely defenseless and an obvious target, but Kretschmer bides his time.
 Armed Merchant Cruiser (AMC) HMS Laurentic (F 51) (Capt E.P.
 Vivian) picks up the distress message.
-The Laurentic is a 18,724 ton White Star ocean liner converted into an auxiliary cruiser, which involves some changes to the superstructure and addition of various weapons such as guns and depth charges.
+The Laurentic is an 18,724 ton White Star ocean liner converted into an auxiliary cruiser, which involves some changes to the superstructure and addition of various weapons such as guns and depth charges.
 Conversion, however, does not make an AMC any more difficult to sink.
 Joining the Laurentic is 11,314 ton HMS Patroclus (Capt.
 G.C.
 Wynter), another AMC.
 The two AMCs arrive on the scene quickly, by 22:50.